ckeditor/ckeditor5/docs/updating/ckeditor4-configuration-compatibility.md

 		<tr>
 			<td><span id="allowedContent"><a href="/docs/ckeditor4/latest/api/CKEDITOR_config.html#cfg-allowedContent">allowedContent</a></span></td>
 			<td>
-				<p>Extending the list of HTML tags or attributes that CKEditor should support can be achieved via the {@link features/general-html-support General HTML Support feature}.
+				<p>Extending the list of HTML tags or attributes that CKEditor 5 should support can be achieved via the {@link features/general-html-support General HTML Support feature}.
 The GHS allows adding HTML markup not covered by official CKEditor 5 features into the editor's content.
 Such elements can be loaded, pasted, or output.
 It does not, however, provide a dedicated UI for the extended HTML markup.</p>
 				<p> Having full-fledged HTML support can be achieved by writing a plugin that (ideally) provides also means to control (insert, edit, delete) such markup.
-For more information on how to create plugins check the {@link framework/creating-simple-plugin-timestamp Creating a simple plugin} article.
+For more information on how to create plugins check the {@link framework/creating-simple-plugin-timestamp Creating a basic plugin} article.
 Looking at the source code of CKEditor 5 plugins may also give you a lot of inspiration.</p>
 				<p>Note that only content that is explicitly converted between the model and the view by the editor plugins will be preserved in CKEditor 5.
-Check the {@link framework/deep-dive/conversion/intro conversion tutorials} to learn how to extend the conversion rules.</p>
+Check the {@link framework/deep-dive/conversion/intro conversion documentation} to learn how to extend the conversion rules.</p>
 			</td>
 		</tr>
 		<tr>